zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ---
 Title: Bulk Insert in EF Core / EF6 | The Fastest Way to Insert Entities
 MetaDescription: Boost your EF Core inserts performance by up to 15x, reducing insert time by 94% with EF Extensions.
 Use BulkInsert to handle thousands of entities with less memory and more control.
 Fully supports EF Core 9 to 2 and EF6.
 Try the live benchmark now!
-LastMod: 2025-04-03
+LastMod: 2025-04-06
 ---

 # Bulk Insert /n Boost your EF Core insert performance now

 The `BulkInsert` method is the easiest way you can insert thousands of entities in EF Core.
-In addition to being super fast, you can also customize it with various options to insert entities the way you want—such as keeping identity values, inserting only entities that don't already exist in the database, and much more.
+In addition to being super fast, you can also customize it with various [options](/bulk-insert#bulk-insert-options) to insert entities the way you want—such as keeping identity values, inserting only entities that don't already exist in the database, and much more.

 ```csharp
 // Easy to use